EvanCooper9/swift-week-view/README.md

 ```

 ## Example
 See the included example for basic implementation.
-Make sure to open the `.xcworkspace` for it to work properly with CocoaPods.
+Make sure to download the *entire* repository, and then open the `.xcworkspace` for it to work properly with the Source files and CocoaPods.

 ## Up Next
 - Initialize a WeekView within the storyboard